 Step 1: Put the Oil in a Pan and Heat

-Step 2: Put Onion Rings in a Pan and Fry for a Few Minutes
+Step 2: Place Onion Rings in a Pan and Fry for a Few Minutes

-When the oil is heated, place the onion rings in a pan and fry just as you did during the initial frying, but in a shorter period of time.
+When hot oil is ready, place the onion rings in a pan and fry just as you did during the initial frying, but in a shorter period of time.
 It will take you a few minutes for the rings to warm up well.

 You can flip them over to fry evenly on both sides.
 When you notice that they have reached the desired temperature, take them out.